Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/configuring-multi-attach-persistent-volumes-with-ovh-efs/guide.fr-fr.md

 > [!primary]
 >
-> The `EFS_IP` is the private IP of your EFS which starts by '10.x' and the `EFS_PATH` is the path to access your volume which starts by 'share_xxx'
+> The `EFS_IP` is the private IP of your Enterprise File Storage which starts by '10.x' and the `EFS_PATH` is the path to access your volume which starts by 'share_xxx'
 >
 > The `tcp` parameter instructs the NFS mount to use the TCP protocol.
 >